 There are a thousand ways to kneel and kiss the ground.

 My experience has shown me, however, that if we want to grow spirituality, we must find a way to kneel.
-Without intentional action, without discipline and practice, and without some internal sense of religion, we will risk not coming any closer to understanding the truths many of us so ardently seek.
+Without intentional action, without discipline and practice, and without some internal sense of religion, we risk not coming any closer to understanding the truths many of us so ardently seek.